bump-sh/docs/src/_guides/api-basics/design-reviews.md

 A huge step in the right direction, but reviewing hundreds of lines of YAML changes is not easy or fun.
-Some tooling has appeared trying to move the whole API design review process into a rough approximation of Git that's all trapped in their walled garden and requires constant syncing, but Bump.sh instead focuses on allowing design reviews happen in the pull request.
+Some tooling has appeared trying to move the whole API design review process into a rough approximation of Git that's all trapped in their walled garden and requires constant syncing.
+Bump.sh instead focuses on allowing design reviews happen in the pull request, and we'll see how to handle that below.

 ## Diffs Aren't Design Reviews